neutralinojs/evaluation/README.md

-# Why Neutralinojs is better? — proof
+# Why Neutralinojs is better for lightweight apps? — proof

 [Neutralinojs](https://github.com/neutralinojs/neutralinojs) framework was evaluated in comparison with Electron and NW.js considering disk consumption, memory consumption, easiness of development workflow and portability.